-Normally, the Fund will invest at least 80% of its net assets (including any borrowings for investment purposes) in fixed income securities.
-The Fund may invest up to 40% of its assets in lower-quality, high yield bonds rated B or higher by Moody's Investors Service, Standard & Poor's Ratings Group, Fitch Ratings, Inc. or other National Recognized Statistical Rating Organization ("NRSRO") or, if unrated by such NRSROs, determined by the Advisor to be of comparable quality.
-The Fund may invest up to 20% of its assets, determined at the time of investment, in foreign fixed income securities denominated in foreign currencies.
-Foreign fixed income securities may be investment grade, below investment grade or unrated.
-The Fund may invest in U.S. Treasury Government securities with no limit.
-The Fund may use options and credit default swaps to manage investment risk.
+Principal Investment Strategies: Under normal circumstances, the Fund invests at least 80% of its net assets (including any borrowings for investment purposes) in non-investment grade bonds (also known as "junk bonds" or "high yield"), which the Fund defines as securities rated B or higher by Moody's Investors Service, Standard & Poor's Ratings Group, Fitch Ratings, Inc. or other National Recognized Statistical Rating Organization ("NRSRO") or, if unrated by such NRSROs, determined by the Advisor to be of comparable quality.
+Fixed income securities in which the Fund may invest include: